Magnetic-Core-memory/GM4EAU-WSPR-Reporting-Tool/README.md

 Software Compatibility:

 To operate this Microsoft Excel spreadsheet software, you will need to authorise Data links and Excel macros to run.
-The software has been tested on Microsoft Excel 2010, 2013, 2016, and Office365 (at Jul 19 with Excel 2019.) on Windows 7 and Windows 10.
+The software has been tested on Microsoft Excel 2010, 2013, 2016, and Office365 (at Jul 19 with Excel 2019.) on Windows 7 and Windows 10 up to August 2023 builds.
 Not tested with Windows 11.
 32 Bit and 64 bit Excel  are supported.
 Open Office and similar are not supported (they don’t provide VBA).
 Apple MAC is not supported.